wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: pre}

-## Step 12: Attach a block storage data volume to an instance.
+## Step 12: Attach a block storage data volume to an instance
 {: #step-12-attach-a-block-storage-data-volume-to-an-instance}

 Use the following command to attach the volume to the virtual server instance, using the variables we created: